Headshot of Attorney Seth Morris

 • Trouble obtaining affordable housing

 Under specific circumstances, certain felony convictions may be eligible for expungement.
-But, some felony offenses are not eligible, including:
+Some common felony crimes that may be eligible include:

 • Arson